• Cake

 4.80 from 5 votes

-A delicious, borderline addicting cream cheese frosting that's the perfect consistency for piping, filling and stacking layer cakes, and decorating cakes and cupcakes.
+A delicious, irresistible cream cheese frosting that's the perfect consistency for piping, filling and stacking layer cakes, and decorating cakes and cupcakes.

 Print Recipe Pin Recipe